Paula of Rome: Relationship with Jerome

 Jerome's enemies found that his denunciations of clerical indulgence and advocacy of self-denial were odd when they considered his close relationship with Paula.
 An amorous relationship between Jerome and Paula was suggested as having occurred.

 Palladius, a contemporary of Jerome, believed that Paula was hindered by Jerome: "For though she was able to surpass all, having great abilities, he hindered her by his jealousy, having induced her to serve his own plan."

 What is known is that Paula financed Jerome's translation of the bible into Latin, now known as the Latin Vulgate bible and he dedicated many of his commentaries and books to her.

-When Jerome died in late 419 or early 420, he was buried beneath the north aisle of the Church of the Nativity, near the graves of Paula and Eustochium.
+When Jerome died in late 419 or early 420, he was buried beneath the north aisle of the Church of the Nativity, in Bethlehem, near the graves of Paula and Eustochium.

 Medieval interpretations

 An anecdote told of Jerome, of 12th-century origin, tells that Roman clergy hostile to Jerome planned to have him expelled from the city by planting a woman's robe next to his bed.
 When Jerome awoke in the middle of the night to attend the service of matins, he absentmindedly put on the female robes.
 He was thus accused of having had a woman in his bed.
 This story acknowledges, while at the same time discrediting as a malicious slander, Jerome's relationship with women, such as he is presumed to have had with Paula.

 Chaucer played upon the relationship between Jerome and Paula when he writes the Wife of Bath's Prologue.
 Chaucer has the Wife visit the same pilgrimage sites as did Paula, and has her constantly cite not classical authors, but Jerome.
 Many of her comments are counter-arguments to those put forth by Jerome, mainly in his work Against Jovinianus.